-Jujube: The Many Benefits Of This Sleep-Promoting, Anxiety-Easing Fruit
+Jujube: The Many Benefits Of This Sleep-Promoting Fruit

 You've probably been downing plenty of salmon, berries, and green smoothies in the name of good health.
-Maybe even a couple of adaptogenic herbs and mushrooms for good measure and stress relief.
+Maybe even a couple of adaptogenic herbs and mushrooms for good measure.
 But there's a funky-sounding fruit that may deserve a place in your wellness repertoire that you've probably never heard of: jujube fruit (Ziziphus jujuba), aka jujube date, red date, or Chinese date.

 What are jujube fruits, dates, and trees?

 Juju-what?!
-Although many of us in the Western world haven't heard of the jujube, the fruit, seeds, and bark of this plant have been widely used as food and in Traditional Chinese Medicine for 3,000 years to help calm the mind and relax the body, among other things.
-And while research isn't conclusive (rigorous clinical trials are lacking), some preliminary studies on the fruit, fruit extract, and seed extract do suggest these relaxation benefits are real and that jujubes offer additional perks, like improved digestion and cancer-fighting properties.
+Although many of us in the Western world haven't heard of the jujube, the fruit, seeds, and bark of this plant have been widely used as food and in Traditional Chinese Medicine for 3,000 years to help calm the mind and relax the body, among other things.* And while research isn't conclusive (rigorous clinical trials are lacking), some preliminary studies on the fruit, fruit extract, and seed extract do support these benefits and that jujubes offer additional perks, like supporting digestion and sleep.*

 Even better, jujube fruit is legitimately tasty.
 Fresh jujubes, which come from the small deciduous jujube tree, are oval-shaped drupes—fleshy fruits with thin skin and a central stone—that taste similar to a very sweet apple.
 Mature dried jujubes, on the other hand, are often referred to as jujube dates, as they're dark brown and wrinkly with a flavor similar to regular dates.
 Jujubes can also be brewed into a mildly fruity tea.

 Intrigued?
-There's good reason to consider adding this healing food to your diet, especially if you suffer from stress or anxiety.
+There's good reason to consider adding this healing food to your diet.
 Here's a comprehensive rundown of jujube benefits, where to find them, and how to eat them.

 Jujube benefits: A nutritional breakdown.